nav-ios/mobile-coding-challenge/README.md

 it following TDD process.
 ```

+##Persistence Store:
+- Details screen opened -> Checks if a podcast is favourited or not

 ## Testing Pointer #1:
 - ✅ Assert that `PodcastLoader` doesn't make a request to client on init
 - ✅ Assert that `PodcastLoader` only makes request to client on `load` invocation